ln2t/connectomix/README.md

 By default, connectomix will select 6 motion parameters and perform global signal as well as white matter + CSF signal regression.
 Moreover, the signal is demeaned and de-trended as well as filtered to keep the 0.01Hz-0.08Hz band.
 This is a classic 9P model, discussed e.g. in Ciric et al, "Benchmarking of participant-level confound regression strategies for the control of motion artifact in studies of functional connectivity", NeuroImage, 2017.

+Another possibility supported by connectomix is to use ICA-AROMA denoised data.
+In that case, preprocessed data from fMRIPrep must be further processed AROMA.
+The recommended implementation is using [fmripost-aroma](https://github.com/nipreps/fmripost-aroma). using the `--denoising-method nonaggr` option.

 #### Group-Level Analysis

 To run a group-level analysis: